 - Aim to get the original car tyre repaired or replaced as soon as possible.

-WARNINGS: Never get underneath a vehicle that is supported only by a jack.
+WARNINGS: Never get underneath a vehicle or put any part of your body under the car that is supported only by a jack.
 If the vehicle slips off the jack, you or someone else could be seriously injured.
-Do not attempt to change a tire on the side of the vehicle close to moving traffic.
+Do not attempt to change a tyre on the side of the vehicle close to moving traffic.
 Pull far enough off the road to avoid the danger of being hit when operating the jack or changing the wheel.

 Before fitting check: